compudemy/Elasticity-Labs-3/README.md

   Now it will ask for your confirmation to delete the auto scaling group.
 Enter delete in the input bar and click on the Delete button to delete the auto scaling group.

+ Now it will ask for your confirmation to delete the auto scaling group.
+Enter delete in the input bar and click on the Delete button to delete the auto scaling group.